italia/spid-django/README.md

 Usage
 -----

-This project comes with a demo Spid button template with both *spid-testenv2* and *spid-saml-check*.
+This project comes with a demo Spid button template with both *spid-testenv2* and *spid-saml-check* IDP preconfigured.
 You just have to run the example project and put its metadata in spid-testenv2, this way:

 ````